What Are the Different Taxes When Selling a Home in Lincoln, Nebraska?

 Real Estate Transfer Taxes

 Selling a home in Nebraska entails real estate transfer taxes, which are included in closing fees.
 This tax also includes the documentary stamp tax.
-Nebraska’s real estate transfer tax rate is determined by the home’s sale price.
-Make sure to set aside money for this expense as you prepare for the sale.
+The home’s sale price determines Nebraska’s real estate transfer tax rate.
+Set aside money for this expense as you prepare for the sale.

 Is Property Tax Still Owed After Selling My House?